 As we mentioned earlier in the week, we want to thank our sponsors for their support of this newsletter.
 If you are interested in understanding more about FIDO and stronger authentication, a recent Nok Nok Labs report shows how Ericsson reduced password reset requests from its users by integrating Nok Nok’s S3 Authentication Suite into their internal identity management platform for millions of its customers.

-If you aren't yet a Premium subscriber, you missed yesterday's analysis about null passwords and the lack of authentication in network printers and other places online.
+If you aren't yet a Premium subscriber, you missed yesterday's report on the interesting and innovative security research coming out of Ben-Gurion University in Israel.
 Go to our Premium page and sign up, subscription plans start at $10/month with multiple newsletters and corporate plans available.
 Premium subscribers get an additional Thursday newsletter, usually with a single analysis topic.

 --David Strom, editor of Inside Security